-Sugar-free eating isn't just about losing weight, although that may be a motivation.
+Although it may be a motivation, sugar-free eating isn't just about losing weight.
 There are a lot of benefits to the body and mind when you cut out refined sugar.
 Excessive sugar consumption has been linked to obesity, heart disease, type 2 diabetes, high cholesterol, liver disease, and high blood pressure, to name a few.
-Plus, because sugar stimulates hunger hormones, it can actually cause some people to eat more.
-There are plenty of good reasons to give up the sweet stuff, and here are nine benefits to eating sugar-free.
+Plus, because sugar stimulates hunger hormones, it can actually cause some people to eat more and create a vicious cycle of addiction.

-Help Stay a Healthy Weight
+Cutting Sugar Aids a Healthy Weight

 One of the main problems with sugar is that excess consumption can lead to unhealthy weight gain, which can set you up for a host of health problems, from high blood pressure to diabetes to heart disease.
 Being sugar-free helps the metabolism regulate, and cravings for empty-calorie foods dissipate as the levels of leptin, the hormone that regulates hunger, stay consistent.
 This ensures you eat when you're actually hungry—and not when the spiking hormones want to convince you otherwise.

-Control Hunger and Cravings
+It Controls Hunger and Cravings

-Keep Teeth Healthy
+It Keeps Your Teeth Healthy

 Most people learn as children that it's smart to brush your teeth after eating sweet foods, and there's truth to this practice.
 Sugar really can accelerate tooth decay and contribute to gum disease.
 While a lot of the issues with sugar and cavities can be taken care of by brushing regularly, eating less sugar can only help the health of your teeth.

-The change in weather to colder temperature certainly impacts the way viruses can transmit, but we suspect the influx of sugary treats around the holidays has something to do with illness, too.
+The change in weather to colder temperatures certainly impacts the way viruses can transmit, but we suspect the influx of sugary treats around the holidays has something to do with illness, too.
 In fact, eating sugar lowers the immune system and causes inflammation.
 The immune system behaves like a gatekeeper, protecting our bodies from invasive germs.
 However, if the gate is damaged, it's easier for viruses to enter.

-Prevent Chronic Diseases
+It May Help Prevent Chronic Diseases

-Increase Mental Clarity
+Increases Mental Clarity